stungkit/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/anatomy-of-a-calendar.md

 keys: All about QCalendar
 ---

 Make a selection on the left of a calendar to see the result on the right.
+This will show you the available slots and where they are applied.

 ::: warning
 Some selections may not show up correctly because of `sticky` being used, which causes the sticky section to be above the highlighted area.